 Duke Credit Union Graduate Student Assistance Program (GSAP) - The Duke Credit Union has partnered with the Graduate School to provide a short term loan package for Ph.D. students who occasionally find themselves in need of funds on a short-term basis in order to settle into a new home when they begin their Ph.D. program at Duke, purchase a computer, or address an unexpected emergency.
 GSAP offers qualified Ph.D. student loans of up to $2,500 for up to 12-months at competitive interest rates.
 Payroll deduction is available.
 An application and detailed information can be found on the Duke Credit Union GSAP webpage.

-Helen & Gordon McKinney Emergency Loan Fund - Created in 2013 with a generous gift from the Helen McKinney Trust which was established upon the death of Gordon McKinney (G '51), the Helen & Gordon McKinney Emergency Loan Fund provides short-term, low interest loans to Graduate School students for such things as settling into a new home, purchasing a computer, or addressing unexpected emergencies.
+Helen & Gordon McKinney Emergency Loan Fund - Created in 2013 with a generous gift from the Helen McKinney Trust which was established upon the death of Gordon McKinney (G '51), the Helen & Gordon McKinney Emergency Loan Fund provides short-term, low interest loans to Graduate School students for general expenses such as settling into a new home, purchasing a computer, or addressing unexpected emergencies.
 The maximum loan amount is $750 with a repayment term no longer than 12-months at a 3.5% interest rate.
 Students must possess the ability to repay the loan while they are enrolled as there is no deferment period.
 Students cannot have more than one loan outstanding at any point in time, and may only request three loans during their academic career.
+Applicants with outstanding federal aid will be subject to the federal cost of attendance regulations.
 Click here for additional information and a program application.